-It should be noted, in October 2017, in Boone County the Public Defender began a waitlist for clients eligible for Public Defender representation.
-Those clients not in custody of the Boone County jail were placed on the waitlist until an attorney's caseload allowed for them to represent additional clients.
-In April 2020, the public defender's office allocated \$40,000 to use for contract attorneys to be assigned to defendants on the Boone County waitlist.
-In December, 2020 a local attorney donated \$300,000 which allowed for attorneys to be assigned to almost 500 pending criminal cases in Boone County.
-As of the end of 2020 there were approximately 200 clients on the Public Defender waitlist in Boone County, compared to over 1,100 in 2019.
-In Callaway County the Public Defender began placing defendants on a waitlist in February 2019.
-As of the end of 2020 there were approximately 160 defendants on the Callaway County waitlist, which is fairly consistent to the number on the list at the end of 2019.
+It should be noted, in October 2017, citing budget issues and attorney workload limits, the Public Defender's Office in Boone County began a waitlist for clients eligible for Public Defender representation.
+Those clients not in custody of the Boone County Jail were placed on the waitlist until an attorney's caseload allowed for them to represent additional clients.
+In April 2020, the Public Defender's Office allocated \$40,000 to use for contract attorneys to be assigned to defendants on the Boone County waitlist.
+In December 2020, a local attorney donated \$300,000 which allowed for attorneys to be assigned to almost 500 pending criminal cases in Boone County.
+As of the end of 2020, the Public Defender waitlist was down to approximately 200 cases, compared to over 1,100 in 2019.
+For 2021, the Missouri General Assembly provided increased funding to the Missouri Public Defender System to expedite the hiring of an additional 53 attorneys to add support in local offices which had been using waitlists.
+By late May 2021, the Boone County Public Defender waitlist was at zero.

+In Callaway County, the Public Defender's Office similarly began a waitlist in February 2019.
+As of the end of 2020 there were approximately 160 defendants on the Callaway County waitlist, which is consistent to the number on the list at the end of 2019.
+As mentioned above, due to additional attorney staff hired, the Callaway County Public Defender waitlist ended in May 2021.